Getting started

 The Basics

 Suppose you want to use your favorite web browser in several different qubes.
 You’d install the web browser in a template, then every qube based on that template would be able to run the web browser software (while still being forbidden from modifying the template and any other qubes).
-This way, you only have to install the web browser a single time, and updating the template serves to update all the qubes based on it.
+This way, you only have to install the web browser a single time, and updating the template updates all the qubes based on it.
 This elegant design saves time and space while enhancing security.

 There are also some “helper” qubes in your system.
 Each qube that connects to the Internet does so through a network-providing service qube.
 If you need to access USB devices, another service qube will do that.
 There’s also a management qube that automatically handles a lot of background housekeeping.
 For the most part, you won’t have to worry about it, but it’s nice to know that it’s there.
 As with app qubes, service qubes and management qubes are also based on templates.
 Templates are usually named after their operating system (often a Linux distribution) and corresponding version number.
 There are many ready-to-use templates to choose from, and you can download and have as many as you like.